 Don't split farming and nature

-As the latest Climate Change Committee report recommends a land use overhaul, Soil Association Scotland’s director Aoife Behan says we don’t need to split food production from nature.
+As the latest Climate Change Committee report recommends a land use overhaul, writing in Scotland on Sunday, Soil Association Scotland’s director Aoife Behan says we don’t need to split food production from nature.
 We can harness nature to help grow our food.

 Climate change.
 The burning issue of the day.
 As fires rage in Australia, the Westminster tinder box is alight with arguments about COP26 and the UK’s leadership on climate change.
 Amidst all of this, the finger has been pointed at our food choices and our farming methods.
 Stories of methane burping cows and their massive contribution to our GHGs.
 Stories of degraded soils releasing ever more carbon into the atmosphere.

 Change is coming.
 Even if we do nothing: recent weather events have shown us that.
 January’s Climate Change Committee report recommends a land use overhaul.
 Others, more radically, suggest a farm-free future with lab-grown food, leaving land for nature.
 But one argument is gaining real traction: sustainable intensification.
 This says we should use technology to produce our food in small, concentrated areas then ‘rewild’ the rest.
 So, should we give up on farming for food and plant trees instead?

 Picture: Trees provide much-needed shelter for sheep at Andrew and Seonag Barbour's Mains of Fincastle farm, near Pitlochry